RA-Rob/rift/DASHBOARD_CHANGES.md

 # Dashboard Directory Implementation Summary

-This document summarizes the changes made to create a dedicated `dashboards/` directory for Grafana dashboard management in Chasm.
+This document summarizes the changes made to create a dedicated `dashboards/` directory for Grafana dashboard management in Rift.

 ## Changes Made